 Rapids & Water Levels in Desolation Canyon

-If your Cataract Canyon trip occurs during a period of high flow, you can expect multiple very large class III & II rapids with class I mixed in.
-There where be plenty of whitewater!
+If your Desolation Canyon trip occurs during a period of high flow, you can expect multiple very large class III & II rapids with class I mixed in.
+There were be plenty of whitewater!
 If your trip is during a period of low flow, you can still expect class II & I rapids.
 For trips taking place with medium flow rate, expect a mix of both.